ALib C++ Library

 • The length of the content provided with parameter extLength must not exceed the value of parameter extBufferSize -1.

 • In no event any data of an existing buffer is copied into the new one.
 The rationale here is that in most use cases, this is not needed.
-Should this be desired, then the contents has to be copied "manually" prior to invoking this method.
+Should this be desired, then the contents has to be copied "manually" before invoking this method.

-The internal buffer allocation is performed with methods std::malloc, std::realloc and std::free.
-The latter two are also used on external buffers that are provided with this method if parameter responsibility is given as Responsibility::Transfer, because in this case such externally created buffer is considered an internal one.
-Consequently, it has to be assured that the given chunk of memory is "compatible" with these methods.
+The internal buffer allocation is performed with methods Allocator::allocate, Allocator::reallocate and Allocator::free.
+The latter two are also used on external buffers that are provided with this method in case parameter responsibility is given as Responsibility::Transfer, because in this case such externally created buffer is considered to have been allocated using the same instance of template type TAllocator.
+Consequently, it has to be ensured that the given piece of memory is "compatible" in this respect.

 Parameters